Chocolate Pumpkin Pie Without Eggs

 - Festive: I’m using organic chocolate leaves a festive fall touch on top of the whipped cream.
 This makes decorating easy and so fun!

-- Chocolate Lovers: This is for all the chocolate lovers.
-If you are a fan of Double Chocolate Pumpkin Cookies or Pumpkin Spice Chocolate Zucchini Cake Without Eggs, you’ll love this pie as it combines smooth dark chocolate with cozy pumpkin spice!
+- Chocolate Lovers: This is a must-make for all the chocolate lovers.
+If you are a fan of Double Chocolate Pumpkin Cookies or Pumpkin Spice Chocolate Zucchini Cake Without Eggs, you’ll love this pie as it combines smooth dark chocolate with cozy pumpkin spice in a creamy filling!

 - Gluten Free Friendly: While this pie not gluten free, I have tips for making a couple mini pies with just the filling (that are gluten free).
-This is perfect if you have just one or two gluten free guests coming to Thanksgiving!
+This is perfect if you have just one or two gluten free guests coming to Thanksgiving and you don't need to make an entire gluten-free pie crust.

 I’m partnering with my friends at Lake Champlain Chocolates to create this ultimate Chocolate Pumpkin Pie without Eggs for your Thanksgiving menu this year.
 You all know I’m a huge fan of Lake Champlain as they not only make organic chocolates, but they always make adorable and festive organic holiday chocolates, which is so hard to find if you care about organic ingredients!
 And, they do it so well!

-I’m using their Organic Dark Hot Chocolate Mix for the chocolate element in this pie.
+I’m using their Organic Dark Hot Chocolate Mix for the chocolate element in this eggless pumpkin pie recipe.
 But, my favorite part is their new Organic Dark Chocolate Peanut Butter Leaves which I add on top of the whipped cream.
 These are so fun and festive for fall, giving this pie so much decoration with minimal effort!
 Not only that, but these candies are so insanely good!
 It’s like a little treat on top of the main treat, which I am here for!
+You can find them in grocery stores like Whole Foods or online too.

 If you love Lake Champlain Chocolates as much as I do, check out some of my other recipes using their amazing organic chocolates!
 Try more festive fall recipes like Maple Spice Cake With Brown Sugar Frosting, Brown Butter Pumpkin Cookies With Caramel, Hot Chocolate Sweet Rolls, or Maple Caramel Dark Chocolate Gingerbread Cookie Bars.